Twisted Blanchfield pairings and twisted signatures III: Applications: Twisted Blanchfield forms

+of the inverse of the Poincar\'e duality isomorphism, the inverse of a Bocktein isomorphism and an evaluation map.

-called a \emph{twisted Blanchfield pairing}.
-While we do not give details on the definition of this pairing (referring instead to \cite{BCP_Top,MillerPowell,Powell}), the next subsection instead describes an algorithm to compute its value on any pair of elements of~$H_1(N;\LF^d_\beta)$.
+While we do not give further details on the definition of this pairing (referring instead to \cite{BCP_Top,MillerPowell,Powell}), the next subsection instead describes an algorithm to compute its value on any pair of elements of~$H_1(N;\LF^d_\beta)$.